Faculty of Law

 Students are further required to take classes in liberal arts subjects (for 20 credits) and foreign languages (for 16 credits) in order to graduate.
 Every student must complete 130 credits, 94 of which must be in specialized subjects.
 Once these credits have been acquired, the student will be awarded the degree of Bachelor of Law.

 The faculty of law conducts small-sized classes in which students can learn through personal contact with their professors.
 In the first year all students are required to take a small-sized class, namely Seminar for Introduction to Law & Politics.
-In that they shall learn how to study law & politics.
-In the second year special classes on case-law studies are held for the students aiming to be legal professionals.
-In the third and fourth years, particular importance is given to the students' studies conducted under the auspices of an elective seminar.
+In that they shall learn how to study law and politics.
+In the second year, special classes on case-law studies are held for the students aiming to be legal professionals.
+In the third and fourth years, academic ability of students is steadily developed in a speciallized four-semester seminar.
 All participants are expected to develop ideas of their own through writing and presenting papers, and engaging in discussion.

 The alumni and alumnae of the Faculty by now number over 40,000, many of whom have benefited from the training offered by the Faculty to go on to become distinguished judges, prosecutors, and lawyers - for example, about one seventh of the practicing lawyers of the Osaka Bar Association are graduates of Kansai University.
 Our graduates are also active in such other fields as civil service, business, journalism, and politics.